Are you interested in learning how to do a shopping ban?

 A shopping ban is where you don’t spend any money on certain items for a set period of time, such as a weekend, a week, a month, or a year.

-You get to decide which items are on your “no spend” list and which items you have permission to purchase during your shopping ban.
-Here are a few different types of shopping bans you may choose to do:
+You get to decide which items are on your “no spend” list and which items you have permission to purchase during your ban.
+Here are a few different ways you may want to impose a shopping ban:

 Complete shopping ban: This is where you don’t spend money on ANYTHING for a set period of time.
 This means not spending money on clothes, dining out, entertainment, and so on.
 It’s taking a complete break from spending money.

-I did the no new clothing challenge for an entire year in 2014.
+I did the no new clothing challenge for an entire year.
 This helped me save thousands of dollars and learn how to better manage my spending triggers so I could overcome my shopping addiction.

 Multiple category shopping ban: This is where you choose at least TWO categories in your budget that you want to stop spending money on for a set period of time.
 For example, choosing to stop buying clothes and dining out (fast food and restaurants) for 30 days or longer.